microsoft/typespec/docs/standard-library/http/content-types.md

 ## Content type negotiation

 There could be cases where you might the same endpoint to return different content depending on the content type requested.
-This can be achieved in 2 ways:

-- using shared routes where different content response is represented as a different operation that share the same endpoint
+To achieve this scenario, you need to use using shared routes where different content response is represented as a different operation that share the same endpoint.
-- using overloads where each different content response is an overload.

 For example assuming there is an api that lets you download the avatar as a `png` or `jpeg` which is decided by what `Accept` header is sent.

-### Option 1: Using shared route

 ```tsp
 model PngImage {
   @header contentType: "image/png";